YousefShata/alx-system_engineering-devops/0x00-shell_basics/README.md

-back file allows you to change the working directory to the previous one lists Display long format for the current dir and it parent and boot filt_type check what type thisisafile is in tmp
+back file allows you to change the working directory to the previous one lists Display long format for the current dir and it parent and boot filt_type check what type thisisafile is in tmp symoblic_link make a ling between the directory and bin/ls copy_html Copy all the html file to the parent only if it exist or it is newer